ldubois/airtable-php/README.md

 ## License

-This library is under the MIT license.
+Fork : This library is under the MIT license.
 [See the complete license](https://github.com/armetiz/airtable-php/blob/master/LICENSE).

 ## Credits